scanback/docs/articles-posts/southern-oscillation.md

 Agricultural yields and commodity prices are heavily influenced by the Southern Oscillation for many crops.
 In 2024, cocoa prices spiked because of a strong El Niño negatively impacting production in west Africa.

-The recent report by [The World Meteorological Organization (UN)](https://wmo.int/publication-series/el-ninola-nina-updates) suggests a high probability of a new EL Nino this northern summer / southern winter.
+The recent report by [The World Meteorological Organization (UN)](https://wmo.int/publication-series/el-ninola-nina-updates) suggests a high probability of a new El Niño this northern summer / southern winter.

 I track the Southern Oscillation systematically because some of our clients have an intense interest in how it evolves.
 The graph below shows the trend since 1950.
-I do not yet see evidence of an EL Nino when I study the detailed data behind the graph, but I aam an amateur compared to the WMO.
+There is emerging evidence of an Niño.
+There is been a sharp increase in water temperature since November 2025 from -0.55 to +0.48.
+The rate of change is consistent with an approaching El Niño.

+Note though that temperarures are not yet in El Niño territory.

 <p align="center">
 <img  src="assets/images/s.canback-tellusant-southern-oscillation.svg" width="500" alt="S.Canback, Tellusant: Southern oscillation">